Navigate to Design Manager

 Name and save the file

-Enter a file name with a .html file extension and press Save.
+Enter a file name with a .html file extension and click Save.

 Code your template

 Next, you will need to write the HTML for your page or email template.
-HubSpot's code editor auto-indents, highlights your HTML syntax, and closes your tags for you.
-These are just a few of the advanced IDE (integrated development environment) features that make coding with HubSpot very designer-friendly.
+Your HubSpot code editor auto-indents, highlights your HTML syntax, and closes your tags for you.

 Click Publish Changes to publish the template or HTML file.